Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Introduction

 \section{Introduction}

-In the study of the intersection theory on the moduli space of stable curves~$\M_{g,n}$, one of the most important modern results is Witten's conjecture \cite{Witten2DGravity}, which was proven by Kontsevich~\cite{Kontsevich}.
+In the study of the intersection theory of the moduli space of stable curves, one of the most important modern results is Witten's conjecture \cite{Witten2DGravity}, which was proven by Kontsevich~\cite{Kontsevich}.
 Let $\psi_1, \ldots, \psi_n \in H^2(\M_{g,n})$ be the first Chern classes of the cotangent line bundles at the $n$ marked points, and let

 be the generating function of their intersection numbers.
-Here, $\{t_i\}_{i\ge 0}$ and $\eps$ are formal variables and the superscript ``$c$", which stands for ``closed", is to contrast with the open theory discussed below.
+Here,~$\{t_i\}_{i\ge 0}$ and~$\eps$ are formal variables and the superscript ``$c$," which stands for ``closed," is to contrast with the open theory discussed below.
 Witten's conjecture states that $\exp(F^c)$ is a tau-function of the Korteweg--de Vries (KdV) hierarchy, or equivalently, that $\exp(F^c)$ satisfies a certain collection of linear differential equations known as the Virasoro equations.
 This uniquely determines all $\psi$-integrals on $\M_{g,n}$.

 Witten also proposed a generalization of his conjecture \cite{Witten93}, in which the moduli space of curves is enhanced to the moduli space of $r$-spin structures.
-On a smooth marked curve $(C;z_1, \ldots, z_n)$, an $r$-spin structure is a line bundle $S$ together with an isomorphism
+On a smooth marked curve $(C;z_1, \ldots, z_n)$, an $r$-spin structure is a line bundle~$S$ together with an isomorphism

-where $a_i \in \{0,1,\ldots, r-1\}$.
+where $a_i \in \{0,1,\ldots, r-1\}$ and $\omega_C$ denotes the canonical bundle.
 There is a natural compactification $\M_{g,\{a_1, \ldots, a_n\}}^{1/r}$ of the moduli space of $r$-spin structures on smooth curves, and this space admits a virtual fundamental class $c_W$ known as Witten's class.
 In genus zero, Witten's class is defined by